frederic-perez/AmE-dictionary/data/dictionary.md

 __treachery__ _n_ :four::hammer:
 __treacle__
 __treacly__ :two::hammer:
-__tread water__ _idiom_ :two::dart: This term refers to doing the minimum amount of work to not get fired.
+__tread water__ _idiom_ :three::dart: This term refers to doing the minimum amount of work to not get fired.
 To be active but without making progress or falling farther behind. _Sales are about the same as last year, and the company is pretty much treading water._ _Etymology:_ Based on the literal meaning of tread water (to stay in one place in water by moving your legs quickly).
+Expend effort that maintains one's status but does not make much progress toward a goal, as in _He was just treading water from paycheck to paycheck._ This idiom alludes to the term’s literal meaning, that is, “keep one's head above water by remaining upright and pumping the legs.”
 __treading__
 __treasure__ _v_ :four::hammer:
 __treat<sup>1</sup>__ _v_